sudara/melatonin_blur/README.md

 ## Features

-What does *batteries-included* mean?

-It aims to do everything you need out of the box:
+*Batteries-included* means it aims to do everything you need out of the box:

-* Optimized for speed! (see benchmarks below)
+* Fast! (see benchmarks below)
-* Figma/CSS Accurate Drop shadows.
+* Figma/CSS Accurate Drop and Inner shadows.
-* Ditto with Inner shadows.
+* Trivial to stack / layer shadows
 * Behind the scenes caching of shadows and blurs (so they won't re-calculated unless their underlying data changes).
 * Debug optimized (Nothing worse than painting sluggishness in Debug!)